Does Real-Time Communication Impact Field Service Metrics?

 2. Mean Time to Repair

-This metric represents the average amount of time it takes a tech to repair an item.
+This field service metric represents the average amount of time it takes a tech to repair an item.
 As you could guess, improving this metric is dependent on how well you support your field technicians.

 You can do this by enabling mobile troubleshooting and maintaining a mobile repository of resources and training.